baaivision/EVE/EVEv2/README.md

   <img src="images/eve_motivation.jpg">
 </p>

-- **How to efficiently handle vision-language interference in one unified model?**

-- **How to efficiently construct visual perception from scratch insides one LLM?**
+- **How to efficiently construct visual perception from scratch inside one LLM?**

+- **How to effectively mitigate catastrophic knowledge-forgetting issues in LLMs?**

+- **How to effectively handle vision-language interference in one unified model?**

 ## 🛸 Architecture
 <p align="center">